Everest Mani Rimdu Festival Trek Overview

 However, the festival differs from one place to another.
 In Tengboche, Mani Rimdu takes place in the month of November-December during a full moon, while in Thame, a spring celebration is held on the day of the full moon, closest to the middle of May each year.

 The festival in Thame tends to be a little more lively and energetic than the autumn festival at Tengboche because the Rimpoche (reincarnate lama) at Thame is more liberal than that of Tengboche Lama.

 Similarly, at Chiwang gompa in Solu, Mani Rimdu is usually held in autumn on the same day as that of Tengboche.
 The Chiwang gompa celebration is said to be more authentic because it is watched over by the head of the Lama of Thubten Chooling, who is the re-incarnate lama of Rongbuk, from where Mani Rimdu is said to have its origin.

-As we carry with us the colorful marks of the Mani Rimdu festival, we next land on the tiny airstrip at Lukla, which is situated at an altitude of 9,400feet.
-We load our backpacks and gear onto the yaks and begin our journey through the Sherpa villages, the forests and the glacial lakes, which take us to the highest point situated at an altitude of 18,000feet.
+As we carry with us the colorful marks of the occasion, we next land on the tiny airstrip at Lukla, situated at an altitude of 9,400 feet.
+We load our backpacks and gear onto the yaks and begin our journey through the Sherpa villages, the forests and the glacial lakes, which take us to the highest point situated at an altitude of 18000 feet.

 On reaching Gokyo Ri, our view seems to be exhilarating.
 The overwhelming landscape of Cho Oyu, Lhotse Shar, Nuptse, Makalu and Everest, the five peaks that rise above 25,000 feet makes it all the more exciting.

 During our trek, we cross a 17,778 feet high pass, visit the market and local monasteries, discover Tibetan Buddhist culture and interact with the Sherpa people, who are as enticing to meet as the lofty Himalayan mountains.